Bugzey/Resource-Allocator/README.md

 To use `utils/azure_*` debug scripts, one must also specify a valid user email via the `AZURE_EMAIL` environment variable.

+Local log-ins can be disabled by setting the environment variable `LOCAL_LOGIN_ENABLED` to anything other than "1", "yes" or "true".
+If not set, it defaults to "true".

 Finally, the application assumes that a schema named `resource_allocator` exists in the database.
 It is NOT created when running database migrations.